 If you believe your child may be eligible:

 Contact your child’s guidance counselor to discuss your concerns.
 The guidance counselor will contact the necessary service provider to discuss your concerns.
-You may ask to speak to the school psychologist at any time or write a letter to Dr. Eleanor DiMarino-Linnen, Director of Pupil Services and Special Education, stating your reason for concern.
+You may ask to speak to the school psychologist at any time or write a letter to Dr. Frances K. Garner, Director of Student Services, stating your reason for concern.
 Discussion may follow to assist us in understanding your request and child’s needs.
 If after discussion, you believe your child may have a disability and would like to pursue the evaluation process, we will issue a "Permission to Evaluate."
 This form will allow us to begin the evaluation process which may consist of, yet not limited to: review of records, intelligence testing, achievement test, parent input and teacher input.